 General admission allows access to all performances the day of use, access to the wide range of food, drink and craft vendors, fest exhibits and much more.
 But please note that food, drink and craft purchases are not covered in the cost of admission.

 A variety of VIP tickets and packages are also available for purchase online.
 Purchasing in advance is highly recommended as there are a limited number of VIP tickets.
 To learn more about ticket packaged and to compare, visit here.

-The 50th anniversary Jazz Fest will take place April 25-28 & May 2-5.
+Jazz Fest always takes place the last weekend of April and the first weekend of May.
 Lineups are typically announced in January.
-Stay tuned for updates and announcements.
-Once announced, you can also find lineup information here.
+Check their official website for updates and announcements.
+Once announced, you can also find lineup information on NewOrleans.com

 Jazz Fest Cubes are master schedules that let fest-goers know who will be performing on what day, time and stage over the two-weekend fest.
 Jazz Fest Cubes are announced closer to the festival near the end of March and beginning of April.
 The Cubes will be made available first on the jazz Fest official website found here.